mas-iota/nodejs-images-upload-boilerplate/README.md

 - Express.js
 - Multer
-- Other utility modules such as: async, ejs..
+- Other utility modules such as: async, mkdirp..

-### Boilerplate Includes:

 `boilerplate` includes a simple and straight forward validation to prevent malicious uploads to the server.
 Features include: